Tag Archive for: Maieutics

 COVID-19 Update - University of Montpellier COVID-19 Update - University Hospital Students

-Definitions of the various possible scenarios
+Definitions of the various possible situations

 • students or teachers in the same class or group,

-• any person who has provided or received hygiene or medical care,
+• any person who has provided or received hygiene or care services,

 Processing of Personal Data

-Welcome, or welcome back, to the Faculty!
-We are finally reopening our doors to our students.
-Please find below the start dates and details for our various programs.
+Welcome—or welcome back—to the Faculty!
+Our doors are finally reopening for our students.
+Below are the start dates and details for the new semester for our various programs.

-Due to the health crisis, we would like to remind you that masks are required in all faculty buildings.
+Due to the health crisis, we would like to remind you that masks are required on all faculty premises.
 We also ask our students and visitors to follow safety guidelines.
 Hand sanitizer is available at the entrance to all our locations.

 PASS and PACES